 - 7. Any eligible faculty member may declare candidacy for the Faculty Regent position.
 In addition, other faculty members may nominate any eligible faculty member.
 Nominations shall be accompanied by a statement of consent to serve signed by the nominee.
 All nominations are to be submitted to the Senate Vice-Chairperson at least ten (10) working days prior to the election. - 8.
 A list including the name of each faculty member eligible to vote shall be prepared by the Office of the Provost.
 An asterisk shall be used to designate those faculty members eligible to vote but not eligible for election.
-At least twenty (20) working days prior to the initial ballot, an electronic copy of the eligibility list should be emailed to each department's faculty senator with instructions to check the eligibility list for his/her area and report errors and omissions to the Senate Vice-Chairperson.
-Candidates and those whose names are added to or deleted from the original eligibility list distributed by the Senate Vice-Chairperson should be so informed.
+At least twenty (20) working days prior to the initial ballot, an electronic copy of the eligibility list should be emailed to each department's faculty senator with instructions to check the eligibility list for their area and report errors and omissions to the Senate Vice-Chairperson.
+Candidates and those whose names are added to or deleted from the original eligibility list distributed by the Senate Vice-Chairperson should be so informed no later than nine (9) working days prior to the initial ballot.
+Those whose names are added to or deleted from the original eligibility list shall then have two (2) working days to raise any related issues with the Senate Vice-Chairperson.